 The more clearly you can understand a product’s risk profile the more accurately you can balance your own portfolio.
 However, no one can know for sure what an investment will do until after the fact.
 That doesn’t stop investors from trying to reduce the process to cold, hard numbers.
 That is where “Alpha” comes in.

 - If you’re uncertain how much investment risk you’re willing to take, you may want to consider talking to a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Risk is just one portion of the investment equation.
 Do you know how much your investment needs to grow to reach your goals?
 How much will taxes and inflation take out of your investment.
 SmartAsset’s investing guide can help you answer some of the more fundamental investment questions.